-- If you need to cancel a session I will try and provide an alternative time.
-If we are not able to find a mutually convenient time I will charge a cancellation fee.
-If you give me more than 24 hours’ notice I will charge 50%, if less than 24 hours the full fee is due.
+- I have a 48 hour cancellation policy.
+If you need to cancel a session I will try and provide an alternative time.
+If we are not able to find a mutually convenient time I will charge the full session fee.
 This applies to illnesses, breaks and holidays.

 - Sessions not attended are charged for in full.

 - I accept payment by cash on the day of the appointment; please ensure you bring the exact amount, as change is often unavailable.